 Situated on the right hand side of Hale Road towards the windmill, Hale Road Allotments in Swavesey were set up on Saturday 6 October 2012, on the site of a former arable field.

 Th allotment site comprises of 61 plots, mostly 125 sq. metres (22m X 5.7m) in area, with some half-size plots at 63 sq metres.
 Members are permitted to have sheds on their plot.

 Eight water tanks, plumbed into the mains system, provide easy access to water for the use of the allotment members.
-There is also a waterless toilet on site, and cycle racks have been installed to encourage plot-holders to leave their car at home.
+There is also a waterless toilet with a solar-powered light on site, and cycle racks have been installed to encourage plot-holders to leave their car at home.